 However, Conte has shown scant regard for the club's youngsters, allowing Tammy Abraham, Ruben Loftus-Cheek, Kurt Zouma and Isaiah Brown to join other Premier League clubs on loan after deeming them not ready for the first-team.

-Meanwhile, Charly Musonda was packed off to Celtic last month while Jake Clarke-Salter, Jérémie Boga, Michael Hector, Ola Aina, Fikayo Tomori, Tomáš Kalas, Lucas Piazon, Kasey Palmer and Lewis Baker and Jamal Blackman are all learning their craft in the Championship.
+Meanwhile, Celtic last month while Jake Clarke-Salter, Jérémie Boga, Michael Hector, Ola Aina, Fikayo Tomori, Tomáš Kalas, Lucas Piazon, Kasey Palmer and Lewis Baker and Jamal Blackman are all learning their craft in the Championship.

 And still Conte is not without options.
 Dujon Sterling, Kyle Scott, Ethan Ampadu and Callum Hudson-Odoi remain at Stamford Bridge.
 Yet, for all his complaints about tiredness and squad depth, they have been afforded just two substitute outings in the Premier League between them.